Thai Chicken Rama

 Add in curry paste and chicken.
 Saute until chicken is coated in curry paste and opaque on the outside (it should not be cooked through), 2 to 3 minutes.

-Pour sauce and coconut milk over chicken.
-Add cauliflower and bring to a simmer.
+Pour sauce and coconut milk over chicken and bring to a simmer.

 When curry is simmering, cover with a lid and reduce heat to maintain a low simmer.

-Simmer curry, covered, until chicken is cooked through and cauliflower is tender, ~10 minutes.
+Simmer curry, covered, until chicken is cooked through, ~10 minutes.

 Remove lid and stir in baby spinach.
 Simmer, stirring frequently, until spinach is wilted.

 Stir in lime juice.
-Taste curry and adjust seasoning - add more curry paste (or another hot sauce) for more spice, more fish sauce or soy sauce for more savory flavor, more brown sugar for sweetness.
+Taste curry and adjust seasoning - add more curry paste (or another hot sauce) for more spice, more fish sauce or aminos for more savory flavor, more honey for sweetness.

-If rice was made ahead, reheat (reserve half for Thursday).
+If cauliflower rice was made ahead, reheat (reserve half if doubled).

-Serve curry over rice with peanuts over top.
+Serve curry over cauliflower rice with cashews over top.
 Enjoy!

 Easy, fast, tasty.
 Added extra lime, curry, fish sauce and soy sauce.
 Probably needed a bit more salt, too—could’ve used regular rather than low sodium.
 Used one full fat and one lite coconut milk.0 Helpful